 21. Nearly every rental car company has its own app.
 Just search for Hertz, Enterprise, Avis (and others like it), and you are on your way.

 Car Safety Apps

-29. Keep track of all your travel plans with TripIt.
-This free app for the iPhone allows you to organize your hotel reservations, rental car information and driving directions.
-With TipIt, you’ll stay organized on those long road trips.
+25. Keep track of all your travel plans with TripIt.
+This free app for the iPhone or Android allows you to organize your hotel reservations, rental car information, and driving directions.
+With TripIt, you’ll stay organized on those long road trips.

-31. Listen to books while you drive your car with the Audible app for the iPhone and Android phones.
-With this free app, you can download audio books directly to your Android phone.
+27. Listen to books while you drive your car with the Audible app for Apple and Android/Google phones.
+Monthly plans start at $7.95.

 GPS Tools For Your Car

 It’s getting a lot easier to find your way around new places thanks to GPS.
 We’ve included a list of some of the best GPS units and GPS systems for your smartphone.
-With these tools, you’ll never get lost again.
+With these tools and gadgets, you’ll never get lost again.

-35. Get Google directions for your Android phone with Google Maps Navigation.
+31. Get Google directions from your phone with Google Maps Navigation.
 This app is an internet-connected GPS navigation system with voice guidance.
 The app features street-view photos as well as search-by-voice capabilities.

 GPS Navigation Units